yiweig/deltablog/README.md

 Website available on:
 http://dutch.mathcs.emory.edu:8031
 (must be on Emory's network or VPN'd in)

+In order to log in, use these credentials:

+username: admin
+password: password